Chelsea Clinton Defended Barron Trump, Now Rebukes 'Fake News' About Malia Obama From 'Trump Crony'

-The Malia Obama, FBI probe is fake news, this according to Chelsea Clinton in a fierce tweet aimed at an alleged Donald Trump media surrogate.
-Like she defended Barron Trump from online trolls and media critics, the former first daughter slammed rumors that the Federal agents in a probe of Harvey Weinstein questioned Malia.
+The Malia Obama FBI probe is fake news, according to Chelsea Clinton in a fierce tweet aimed at an alleged Donald Trump media surrogate.
+Like she defended Barron Trump from online trolls and media critics, the former first daughter slammed rumors that federal agents questioned Malia for a probe of Harvey Weinstein.

-Chelsea Clinton is proving that she is a steadfast defender of first children, no matter what their party affiliation is.
+Chelsea Clinton is proving that she is a steadfast defender of first children, no matter their party affiliation.
 On Tuesday, Chelsea took to Twitter and admonished a recent tabloid post about Malia Obama, calling the so-called FBI questioning of Malia Obama about the beleaguered film producer patently false.

 “Loathsome.
 Just loathsome.
 Please leave Malia alone to lead her own life & keep her out of your (shameful) agenda!”
 Chelsea said in her tweet, ostensibly aimed at Trump’s “fake news” machine.